ababaian/VIRUSxDISCVRY/virus/Antagonascensor_sororminor_and_sorormajor.md

 The criteria for mitovirus species demarcation are ill-defined, but amino acid sequence identities between the RdRps of strains of the same mitovirus species are greater than 90% [Lefkowitz et al. 2017].
 The RdRps of the two viral sequences identified in this study were pairwise aligned using MUSCLE with default parameters and sequence identity was calculated at 54.7%, so I hypothesized that the two coding sequences represented genomes of distinct viral species (virus_rdrp_alignment.fa).

-The virus with the shorter RdRp was dubbed Antagnascensor sororminor and the virus with the longer RdRp was dubbed Antagnascensor sorormajor.
+The virus with the shorter RdRp was dubbed Antagonascensor sororminor and the virus with the longer RdRp was dubbed Antagonascensor sorormajor.

-**Confirmation and elaboration of the two-species hypothesis**
+### Confirmation and elaboration of the two-species hypothesis

 A blastn search on the genome of A. sororminor revealed 8 e-value 0.0 alignments, to 5 different strains of BcMV1 and RaMito6, MfrcMV9, and OnuMV3b (query coverage range from 84-93%, percent-identity range from 68.62-70.04%).
 A blastn search on the genome of A. sorormajor revealed the same 8 e-value 0.0 results (coverage range from 81-97%, percent-identity range from 68.56-69.98%)